Aircare FACTS® Training FAQ’s

 WHEN SHOULD I REGISTER FOR TRAINING?

 We recommend reserving your seat in training as soon as you have dates in mind.
 This will ensure that we have the space to accommodate you.
-No deposits are required upon registration, and there are no fees to reschedule.
+There are no fees to reschedule.

 WHEN IS MY FULL TUITION DUE?

 Tuition is due three weeks prior to training.
 Once tuition is paid, your online training is assigned, and should be completed before class begins.

 Business casual attire is recommended as you will be attending class with potential networking opportunities.
 Keep in mind that you will be performing drills such as live fire and emergency evacuations, pants or slacks are best and athletic shoes or flats are ideal.